TokenGX-dev/CS-360-P5-PHP-SQL/README.txt

  - director (NEEDS TO BE MADE)
 	- PHP file that proves information about a specific director
 	- Should display name and list movies directed
- - admin (NEEDS WORK)
+ - admin (DONE)
-	- HTML file that handles the password verification (TODO)
+	- HTML file that handles the password verification
 	- Either admits to Administrator Menu or says "Incorrect Password"
 	- Must also display message if no password is indicated
+ - adminMenu
+	- PHP file that handles the Admin Menu
+	- Gives option to upload file or delete all information
+	- Handles file upload (TODO)
+	- Handles data deletion (TODO)